yfujiki/wwdc2014-videos/README.md

 Usage
 ```
-ruby wwdc2014-videos.rb
+ruby wwdc2014-videos.rb -q "Preferred Quality (HD or SD)"
 ```

 Requirement
-* ruby (>= 2.0)
 * httparty
 * nokogiri

-NOTE : As of now, you have to be logged in to developer.apple.com before starting this script (I believe)
+NOTE : You have to be logged in to developer.apple.com before starting this script (I believe)